hartwigmedical/scripts/datarequest/README.md

 ### Tips on downloading files

-Links to URLs can be retrieved or created via [Nextcloud Portal](https://nc.hartwigmedicalfoundation.nl) and [Download Portal](https://portal.hartwigmedicalfoundation.nl)
-For smaller files, wget generally works fine and is provided as standard on linux-based operating systems.
+Links to URLs can be retrieved or created via [Nextcloud Portal](https://nc.hartwigmedicalfoundation.nl) and [Download Portal](https://portal.hartwigmedicalfoundation.nl).
+For smaller files, wget generally works fine and is provided on standard linux-based operating systems.

 **Example download using WGET:**